springfall2008/predai/predai/DOCS.md

   - **export_days** - Sets how many days of history to include in the HA entities that are created, recommended values are 7-14.
 The default is **days**
   - **reset_low/reset_high** - For incrementing sensors if the sensor goes above **reset_high** and then falls below **reset_low** then its considered a reset even if it never goes to 0.
+  - **country** - When set adds in the specified countries holidays (see https://python-holidays.readthedocs.io/en/latest/)

 A new sensor with the name **name**_prediction will be created, this will contain two series:
   - **results** contains the time series of the predictions, starts in the past so you can plot corrolation